The most relevant facts at a glance:

 - All international students with a German registration certificate or German health insurance will be eligible to receive the coronavirus vaccine once mass vaccinations begin.

-- The vaccines are free of charge and all costs will be covered by your health insurance.
+- The vaccines are free of charge and all costs will be covered by the German government.

 - There are around 500 vaccination centres across all 16 federal states.